Order in Decline

-Order in Decline is the seventh studio album by Canadian rock band Sum 41.
-It was released on July 19, 2019, by Hopeless Records.
+Order in Decline is the seventh studio album by Canadian rock band Sum 41, released on July 19, 2019.
+It is their final release with Hopeless Records as they departed the label and signed with Rise Records in 2023.
 The band released the lead single "Out for Blood" on April 24, 2019.
 The second single from the album, "A Death in the Family" was released on June 11, 2019.
 The band released the third single "Never There" on June 18, 2019.
 The fourth single "45 (A Matter of Time)" was released on July 8, 2019.

 Background

 On April 23, 2019, the band announced via social media that they were working on their seventh studio album.
 According to lead singer Deryck Whibley, the album will feature lyrics regarding social and political turmoil over the US and Canada.
-Whibley stated “The last thing I wanted to do was write a social or political protest record, and Order In Decline is not that.
+Whibley stated “The last thing I wanted to do was write a social or political protest record, and Order in Decline is not that.
 It's also very hard not to have feelings about everything that's going on in the world.”
 The band released a press statement calling the album their "heaviest and most aggressive" to date.

 Whibley produced, engineered, and mixed the album himself.

-During the three years touring for 13 Voices, the band came up with several song ideas.
+During the three years touring for 13 Voices (2016), the band came up with several song ideas.
 After finishing the tour; the music was finished within three weeks, with lyrics finished shortly afterwards.